dutchLuck/ping3/README.md

 where options are; -
-        -a  switches on audible output notification of replies received -cX  specifies number of times to ping remote network device ( 0 <= X <= 100 ) where a value of 0 invokes continuous ping mode.
+        -a  switches on audible output notification of replies received -b  switches on broadcast permission for requests to be sent to a broadcast address -cX  specifies number of times to ping remote network device ( 0 <= X <= 100 ) where a value of 0 invokes continuous ping mode.
 Stop this mode with control-C or control-\.
         -D  switches on IPv4 header Don't Fragment setting in ICMP request datagrams